groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/barcode/UPCA-wmf.en.md

 ############################# Head ############################
 head_title: "eSign Wmf document with UPCA Barcode in Java"
-head_description: "Create UPCA Barcode Signature on Wmf file for Java using a few lines of code.
-Use the GroupDocs Document Signature API to sign dozens file formats."
+head_description: "Create UPCA Barcode Signature and put it on Wmf document with Java using a couple lines of code.
+Use the GroupDocs Document Signature API for signing various file formats."

 ############################# Header ############################
 title: "Generate UPCA Barcode signature for Wmf document in Java"